 - CEO HM Prisons and Probation Service (Jo Farrar)

 - CEO HM Courts & Tribunals Service (Susan-Acland Hood)

 - Director General Crime & Policing Group, Home Office (Scott McPherson)

 - Commissioner, Metropolitan Police (Cressida Dick)

-To Contact the Criminal Justice Board, please email the CJB Secretariat at email@example.com .
+To contact the Criminal Justice Board or either of the sub-groups please email the CJB Secretariat at email@example.com .